North American Bullfrog - Lithobates catesbeianus

 Similar Species:

-Species Range: Throughout most of the eastern United States and into extreme southeastern Canada.
-From the Atlantic Coast west through the Great Plains to the Rocky Mountains, but absent from south Florida and most of Minnesota westward.
-Introduced in many localities in the western United States and elsewhere across the world.
+Species Range: Throughout most of eastern United States and into extreme southeastern Canada.
+From Atlantic Coast west through Great Plains to Rocky Mountains but absent from south Florida and most of Minnesota westward.
+Introduced in many localities in western United States and elsewhere across world.

 Author's Remarks: I have found this species in nearly all permanent water situations I have herped in the state either by sight or their call.